RebootJeff/rebootjeff.github.io/source/_posts/2015-12-11-example-refactoring-to-functional-js-combine-keyed-lists.markdown

 Now we use [function composition](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/ch5.md) via `flow`, which uses left-to-right direction.
 Standard function composition via `compose` would read from right-to-left, but I prefer LTR for a more familiar aesthetic.
 My friends who are more advanced in [functional programming](/blog/categories/functional-programming/) assure me I'll get used to the RTL direction if I give it a shot, but for now, I protest (i.e., I'm lazy).

-With `flow`, we can read `flattenArrayHash` as a series of 3 steps.
+With `flow`, we can read `combineKeyedArrays` as a series of 3 steps.
 First, we extract values from an object via `values`, then we flatten the resulting array via `flatten`, then we reject any falsey elements from the array via `compact`.

 Notes: